kaspar98/msc-knn-cal/README.md

 Download the logits in pickle format from [here](https://owncloud.ut.ee/owncloud/index.php/s/bJzpBbHmYDoaG3T) [^3].

-Place the downloaded logit files into the folder "logits_5m/logits_resnet_s7".
+Place the downloaded logit files into the folder *"logits_5m/logits_resnet_s7"*

 ## Real experiments data
 For the real data experiments the predictions of ResNet-110, DenseNet-40 [^4], ResNet Wide 32 [^5] on CIFAR-10 and CIFAR-100 [^6] are used.

 Download the logits in pickle format from [here](https://github.com/markus93/NN_calibration/tree/master/logits) [^7].

-Place the downloaded logit files into the folder "logits".
+Place the downloaded logit files into the folder *"logits"*

 # Running the experiments
 ## Real data
 To train different post-hoc calibration methods and save their predictions, run `python train_and_save_calibrators.py`.
-The predictions will be saved in pickle format to the folder "results".
+The predictions will be saved in pickle format to the folder *"results"*

 By default the following model-dataset combinations will be used:
   * densenet40_c10,